This isn’t just a story of what happened. It’s the reason I had to rebuild everything.

 In 2022, I pled guilty in a $750M tax case.

-But I wasn’t hiding money — I was building a system.
+But I wasn’t trying to cheat the system — I was building a new way to reshape it.

 It started with a working prototype: